scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 # TLS Goals

-> Have we acheived our goals?
+> Have we achieved our goals?

 ## Privacy